-CCM controllers run the software programs governing the crane operations.
-The software running in each CCM controls the I/O devices connected directly to the CCM and any I/O modules connected to its bus.
+The CCM controller runs the software programs governing the crane operations.
+The software running in the CCM controls the I/O devices connected directly to the CCM and any I/O modules connected to its bus.

-There are two CCMs mounted on the crane (see Figure 3-7):
+There is one CCM mounted on the crane (see Figure 3-6):